erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/25_experiments.md

 The difference between the two simulations lies in the velocity of their gyroscopes (1000 rpm and 5000 rpm respectively).
 We can see that the dampening is effective for both cases, but the lower gyroscope speed leads to the CMGs having a smaller torque workspace.
 So we can clearly observe the behavior outlined in our previous section on the dampening controller.
-As the pendulum oscillates, the SPCMG alternates between its two singularities, but in between is able to repeatedly produce torque to dampen the oscillation.
+As the pendulum oscillates, the SPCMG alternates between its two singularities, repeatedly producing torque in between, to dampen the oscillation.

 It is interesting to see the difference in final gimbal angles (see @Fig:spcmg-avoidance-1000rpm-plot and @Fig:spcmg-avoidance-5000rpm-plot), once the respective models have come to rest.
 The slow gyroscopes result in an end state closer to the center of the SPCMGs workspace.